 In our mini project as a dynamic hangman there is a small overview of how our project id based on and its main events are as below.

-First Imports a module (Words) which have a dictionary of words .
+First Imports a module “Words” which have a dictionary of words we have made before.

 Also we Imports Hangman_Stages, which have stages as the game proceed when it is played.